kokoedwin/SOR23-Using-Reproducibility-in-Machine-Learning-Education/CutOut/notebooks/03-Wideresnet.md

 ::: {.cell .markdown}
 ### 3.2.4.
-Training WideResNet in CF10 with Data Augmentation with Cutout
+Training WideResNet in CF10 with Data Augmentation and Cutout
 :::

 ::: {.cell .markdown}
-Image Processing for CIFAR-10
+Image Processing for CIFAR-10 with Data Augmentation and Cutout
 :::

 ::: {.cell .code}